CIS-566-Fall-2023/hw02-jellyfish/README.md

 <img src="arms.png" width="40%">

-Using line, bend, and merge nodes, I create a sort of rounded plane to emulate the shape of an arm.
+Using line, bend, and merge nodes, I create a sort of tapered plane to emulate the shape of an arm.
 I bent and mirrored the plane to get an indented V-shape.
 Using sin functions in Vex, I displaced the positions of edges of the arm in a ruffle-like manner.
 I then copied them, added noise, and put them through a cloth vellum simulation.

 ## Tentacles

 <img src="tentacles.png" width="40%">

-By using a group node, I isolated the edges at the bottom of the bell, and then used a grouppromote to convert the edges to points.
-I then used a pointgenerate node to control the number of points.
-Then I copied a line to each point, added noise through Vex, and ran them through a hair vellum simulation.
+By using a group node, I isolated the edges at the bottom of the bell, and then used a grouppromote node to convert the edges to points.
+I then used a pointgenerate node to control the number of points I wanted to create.
+Then I copied a line to each point, added noise through Vex, ran them through a hair vellum simulation, and extruded them.

 ## Controller